friuns2/BlackFriday-GPTs-Prompts/gpts/cheatsheet-crafter.md

 ```
 Please create a cheatsheet on the topic of {{topic for cheatsheet}}.
 Please format the cheatsheet using a Markdown table.
 Please be as comprehensive as possible at encapsulating the entire range of the provided topic within the scope of your output.
 ```

+## Welcome Message
+Please enter the topic you would like me to write you a cheatsheet about.

 ## Conversation